libgd/libgd/windows/msys/README.MSYS.md

 ## To build LibGD:

-1. Install MinGW and MSYS.
+1. Install MinGW and MSYS (see <http://www.mingw.org/wiki/Getting_Started>).
+   You will need to install zip and unzip as well as the 32-bit C compiler and related tools.

 2. Install LibJpeg, LibPng, LibTiff, Zlib and FreeType from
    <http://gnuwin32.sourceforge.net> and install them all in